 - Single-family home

 - 4-unit home

-Getting a Rehab Loan via FHA
+Getting an FHA Rehab Loan

 The 203k loan comes in two forms.
-One is a streamline version that limits the amount of money that can be borrowed and how the money can be used for repairs or improvements on an existing home.
+One is a streamlined version that limits the amount of money that can be borrowed and how the money can be used for repairs or improvements on an existing home.